-Module Code Module Title Credits (Number) Status Mandatory (M) or Optional (O) MACP4007 Independent and Supplementary Prescribing 30 Μ
+Module Code Module Title Credits Status MACP4007 Independent and Supplementary Prescribing 30 M

 Following successful completion of the course the student will meet the standards of proficiency necessary for an annotation to be made against an entry on the NMC register as an Independent and Supplementary (V300) Prescriber or with the Health and Care Professions Council as an Independent and/or Supplement prescriber (as statutorily enabled).
 This will be registerable after the successful completion has been confirmed at an examination board and will be processed by the University.
 There is no compensation in assessments across theory and practice learning.